DOI-USGS/snakemake-introduction/issues/issue_2.md

 # Issue 2: Reading Snakefile Parameters into Your Script

-Pipeline steps: No new pipeline steps.
+Pipeline steps: No new pipeline step

 Concepts learned: Snakefile python module to read in variables from snakefile